xChrisMx/xrecon/README.md

 or
 chmod +x jwrecon.py and ./jerecon.py

-Latest versions have Dmitry and Fierce scans (Fierce is very very useful and powerful).
+Latest versions have Dmitry and Fierce scans.
+This script is/was made for a project of my needs, feel free to modify/contribute as needed.

 Tools built in script:
 - Nikto/Nuclei (detect web app vulns; poor man's scanner :D)